HistoryThis section has been translated automatically.

 - Willan R (1798) On Cutaneous Diseases. vol 1 (London) J. Johnson, St Paul's Church-Yard

-Incoming links (18)Enanthem; Eosinophilia skin changes; Erythema; Erythema migrans; Exanthema subitum; Facial swelling; Fifth disease; Infectious diseases of the skin; Megalerythem; Megalerythema epidemicum; ...
+Incoming links (18)Enanthem; Eosinophilia and skin; Erythema; Erythema migrans; Exanthema subitum; Facial swelling; Fifth disease; Infectious diseases of the skin; Megalerythem; Megalerythema epidemicum; ...
 Show all

 Outgoing links (10)Erysipelas; Erythema anulare rheumaticum; Erythema multiforme; Glove-sock syndrome; Juvenile spring eruption; Lupus erythematosus (overview); Measles; Parvoviridae; Rubella; Scarlet fever;